skip to main content

 Best TV plans for watching the NFL Playoffs

 If playoff channels are unavailable to you via antenna, signing up for a streaming service is the next most convenient option.
 YouTube TV is our favorite live TV streaming service for watching the NFL Playoffs.
-It has 100+ channels, including every playoff channel (except Peacock) and NFL Network for extra football coverage.
-You can also get ESPN Deportes, Fox Deportes, and Univision with YouTube TV’s Spanish Plus add-on for an extra $14.99 a month.
+It has 100+ channels, including every playoff channel (except Prime Video) and NFL Network for extra football coverage.
+You can also get ESPN Deportes, Fox Deportes, and UNIVISION with YouTube TV’s Spanish Plus add-on for an extra $14.99 a month.
 But you’ll first need to ensure your internet is fast and reliable enough to stream NFL games.

 NFL+ (formerly NFL Game Pass) offers a cheap alternative for watching every NFL playoff game.
-For as low as $6.99 a month, an NFL+ subscription gives you live access to the entire postseason—even that one Peacock game—and NFL Network through the NFL mobile app.
+For as low as $6.99 a month, an NFL+ subscription gives you live access to the entire postseason—even that Prime Video game—and NFL Network through the NFL mobile app.
 That means you can watch live games only on your phone or tablet.
 But hey, it beats constantly refreshing social media for score updates.

 Which TV providers offer NFL playoff channels?